You’ve summoned an image of the perfect part and spent the last few hours locked in a design frenzy.

-Its adhesion is relatively low, yet the thin and flexible film is able to conform well to surfaces while its transparency allows healthcare professionals to see the skin around the wound in spite of the adhesives.
+Its adhesion is relatively low, yet the thin and flexible film can conform well to surfaces, while its transparency allows healthcare professionals to see the skin around the wound despite the adhesives.

 TAPE #10: 3M MEDICAL TAPE 9874

-Lastly, we have 3M’s Medical Tape 9874 which is prided for its acrylic adhesive, fluid resistance, and good processability.
+Lastly, we have 3M’s Medical Tape 9874, which is prided on its acrylic adhesive, fluid resistance, and good processability.